What is GPS, and How Does it Work?

 What's GPS?

-It’s short for Global Positioning System, a network of satellites that pinpoints where you are, what time it is, or how fast you're moving, no matter where you are on the planet.
-Works nonstop, rain or shine, without costing anything to use.
+It’s short for Global Positioning System, a network of satellites that pinpoints your location, the time, or your speed, no matter where you are on the planet.
+Works nonstop, rain or shine, at no cost to use.

 Who Invented/Created GPS?

 GPS came from the U.S. military.
 Work started back in the '70s, yet it wasn't fully running until 1995.
-Main people behind it were:
+The main people behind it were:

 • Ivan A. Getting played a key role in shaping the idea behind GPS

-Folks combined these breakthroughs, now we’ve got GPS in our pockets.
+Folks combined these breakthroughs, and now we’ve got GPS in our pockets.

 Purpose of GPS in Modern Devices